mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 DM+1 but would still make all other Engineer checks at DM+0 (in other words, with no penalty).
 A Traveller can have multiple specialities in a skill – they might have Engineer (j-drive) 1 and Engineer (power plant) 2.
 They would therefore make checks related to jump drives with DM+1, checks related to power plants with DM+2 and all other Engineer checks with DM+0.

 TASK CHECKS Most actions undertaken by Travellers do not require a skill check.
 A Traveller does not have to make an Athletics check to run through a forest or Electronics
-(computers) to access information from their ship’s library.
+(computers) to access information from their ship's library.
 Some actions will require the Traveller to have a particular skill but will still not require a check.
 A Traveller with Flyer 0, for example, can fly an air/raft under normal conditions without having to make a check.

 The referee should only call for checks when: